polkadot-js/docs/docs/kusama/storage.md

 ### futureCodeUpgrades(`u32`): `Option<u32>`
 - **interface**: `api.query.paras.futureCodeUpgrades`
-- **summary**:    The block number at which the planned code change is expected for a para.
+- **summary**:    The block number at which the planned code change is expected for a parachain.

    The change will be applied after the first parablock for this ID included which executes  in the context of a relay chain block with a number >= `expected_at`.

+### futureCodeUpgradesAt(): `Vec<(u32,u32)>`
+- **interface**: `api.query.paras.futureCodeUpgradesAt`
+- **summary**:    The list of upcoming future code upgrades.

+   Each item is a pair of the parachain and the expected block at which the upgrade should be  applied.
+The upgrade will be applied at the given relay chain block.
+In contrast to  [`FutureCodeUpgrades`] this code upgrade will be applied regardless the parachain making any  progress or not.

+   Ordered ascending by block number.

 ### heads(`u32`): `Option<Bytes>`
 - **interface**: `api.query.paras.heads`